Global Bandits: Regret Analysis of the WAGP

-When the reward functions are linear or piecewise linear, we have $\gamma_{1}=\gamma_{2}=1$, which is an extreme case of our model; hence, the worst-case regret is $O(\sqrt{T})$, which matches with the worst-case regret bound of standard MAB algorithms in which a linear estimator is used \citep{BubeckBianchi} and the bounds obtained for the linearly parametrized bandits \citep{Tsiklis_structured}.
+\end{theorem} Note that the worst-case regret bound is sublinear both in the time horizon $T$ and the number of arms $K$.
+Moreover, it depends on the informativeness $\gamma$.
+When the reward functions are linear or piecewise linear, we have $\gamma=1$, which is an extreme case of our model; hence, the worst-case regret is $\mathcal{O}(\sqrt{T})$, which matches with (i) the worst-case regret bound of the standard MAB algorithms in which a linear estimator is used \cite{BubeckBianchi}, and (ii) the bounds obtained for the linearly parametrized bandits \cite{Tsiklis_structured}.